 Drug and Alcohol Abuse Prevention Program

 In compliance with the Drug-Free Workplace Act of 1988, Joliet Junior College must inform students and employees of the college policies regarding drug and alcohol use.
-More information can be found on the Campus Police, Student Code of Conduct, and Holistic Wellness pages.
+More information can be found on the Campus Police, Student Code of Conduct, and the Health & Wellness pages.

 Campus Security Policies, Crime Statistics and Crime Log